Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Problem formulation

-The inverse problem requires determination of the unknown function $f$ based on the observed data $\mathbf{d}$.
-Following the penalized likelihood approach, \eqref{forward} leads to the following minimization problem as the basis for recovering $f(\rmb)$ from $\dmb$,
+The inverse problem requires determination of the unknown function $f$ from $\mathbf{d}$.
+Following the penalized likelihood approach, \eqref{forward} leads to the following minimization problem as the basis for recovering $f(\rmb)$,

-The first term $\frac{1}{2} \| \mathcal{M}(f)-\dmb \|_2^2$ arises from a Gaussian assumption on the noise and quantifies the mismatch error between model prediction and the data.
-The second term $\xi(f)$ is the regularization functional which incorporate prior information into the minimization problem and imposes a cost on the objective function.
-This latter term is usually used when the problem is ill-posed and should be chosen based on properties of the problem and prior knowledge concerning e.g., the degree of smoothness associated with $f$ \cite{acar94, tikhonov77, engl96}.
+The first term in \eqref{eq:ip1} arises from a Gaussian assumption on the noise and quantifies the mismatch error between model prediction and the data, while $\xi(f)$ is the regularization functional which is usually used when the problem is ill-posed and is chosen based on prior knowledge concerning, e.g., the degree of smoothness associated with $f$ \cite{tikhonov77}.
 It is also possible to regularize the problem using a geometric parameterization of the unknown property.
-This is done by either embedding the regularization implicitly in the parameterization of the unknown property in which case no explicit $\xi$ may be needed or by expressing as geometric constraints on the shape of the unknown \cite{dorn06,vogel02}.
+This is done by either embedding the regularization implicitly in the parameterization of the unknown property, in which case no explicit $\xi$ may be needed, or by expressing it as geometric constraints on the shape of the unknown \cite{dorn06}.
 In this paper, we follow the former approach using a PaLS type of model.